RobertGregg/Website/content/post/Jump SDEs/index.md

 - Best way to handle boundary conditions?
 - Could you use the hopping matrix to simulate membranes or other barriers to diffusion?

-If you made this far, thank for reading 😄!
+If you made this far, thanks for reading 😄!